Violet1412/CSIM/README.md

 •	cuDNN >= 8.0.2
 •	GPU
 ## How to use on the command line
 If you use build.ps1 script or the makefile (Linux only) you will find darknet in the root directory.
 If you use the deprecated Visual Studio solutions, you will find darknet in the directory \build\darknet\x64.
 If you customize build with CMake GUI, darknet executable will be installed in your preferred folder.
-•	CSIM BDD100k- image: ./darknet detector test cfg/bdd.data cfg/csim.cfg csim_final.weights -thresh 0.25
+•	Training: ./darknet detector train cfg/your.data your.cfg yolov4.conv.137
-•	Output coordinates of objects: ./darknet detector test cfg/coco.data yolov4.cfg yolov4.weights -ext_output dog.jpg
-•	Yolo v4 COCO - video: ./darknet detector demo cfg/coco.data cfg/yolov4.cfg yolov4.weights -ext_output test.mp4
-•	Train on Amazon EC2, to see mAP & Loss-chart using URL like: http://ec2-35-160-228-91.us-west-2.compute.amazonaws.com:8090 in the Chrome/Firefox (Darknet should be compiled with OpenCV): ./darknet detector train cfg/coco.data yolov4.cfg yolov4.conv.137 -dont_show -mjpeg_port 8090 -map
-•	Remember to put data/9k.tree and data/coco9k.map under the same folder of your app if you use the cpp api to build an app
-•	To process a list of images data/train.txt and save results of detection to result.json file use: ./darknet detector test cfg/coco.data cfg/yolov4.cfg yolov4.weights -ext_output -dont_show -out result.json < data/train.txt
-•	To process a list of images data/train.txt and save results of detection to result.txt use: ./darknet detector test cfg/coco.data cfg/yolov4.cfg yolov4.weights -dont_show -ext_output < data/train.txt > result.txt
-•	Pseudo-labelling - to process a list of images data/new_train.txt and save results of detection in Yolo training format for each image as label <image_name>.txt (in this way you can increase the amount of training data) use: ./darknet detector test cfg/coco.data cfg/yolov4.cfg yolov4.weights -thresh 0.25 -dont_show -save_labels < data/new_train.txt
-•	To check accuracy mAP@IoU=50: ./darknet detector map data/obj.data yolo-obj.cfg backup\yolo-obj_7000.weights
+•	To check accuracy mAP@IoU=50: ./darknet detector map data/obj.data yolo-obj.cfg backup\yolo-obj.weights
-•	To check accuracy mAP@IoU=75: ./darknet detector map data/obj.data yolo-obj.cfg backup\yolo-obj_7000.weights -iou_thresh 0.75
+•	To check accuracy mAP@IoU=75: ./darknet detector map data/obj.data yolo-obj.cfg backup\yolo-obj.weights -iou_thresh 0.75

+## How to train (to detect your custom objects)
+For training cfg/yolov4-custom.cfg download the pre-trained weights-file Create file yolo-obj.cfg and:
+change line batch
+change line subdivisions
+change line max_batches to (classes*2000, but not less than number of training images and not less than 6000), f.e. max_batches=6000 if you train for 3 classes)
+change line steps to 80% and 90% of max_batches, f.e. steps=4800,5400
+change line classes= to your number of objects in each of 3 [yolo]-layers:
+change [filters=255] to filters=(classes + 5)x3 in the 3 [convolutional] before each [yolo] layer, keep in mind that it only has to be the last [convolutional] before each of the [yolo] layers.
+Create file obj.names in the directory build\darknet\x64\data\, with objects names - each in new line
+Create file obj.data in the directory build\darknet\x64\data\, containing (where classes = number of objects):
+Put image-files (.jpg) of your objects in the directory build\darknet\x64\data\obj\
+You should label each object on images from your dataset.
+Use this visual GUI-software for marking bounded boxes of objects and generating annotation files
+Create file train.txt in directory build\darknet\x64\data\, with filenames of your images, each filename in new line, with path relative to darknet.exe, for example containing:
+Download pre-trained weights for the convolutional layers and put to the directory build\darknet\x64

+Start training by using the command line: darknet.exe detector train data/csim.data bdd.cfg csim_final.weights
+Note: If you changed width= or height= in your cfg-file, then new width and height must be divisible by 32.
+Note: After training use such command for detection: darknet.exe detector test data/bdd.data csim.cfg csim_final.weights

 ## Dataset and trained weight file
 We provide our dataset and trained weight file.